MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Input-Service-Distribution-Overview.md

     |**Receivable Acc.
 Interim (Dist)**|Specify the relevant general ledger account.|
     |**Receivable Acc.
 (Dist)**|Specify the relevant general ledger account.|

-## To set up ISD on GST Component Dist.
-List
+## To set up ISD on GST component dist. list

 This setup is required to define the GST components for distribution functionality.